 Crohn's disease is a serious and chronic inflammatory bowel disease (IBD).
 It can cause serious illness or disability if left untreated.
 Lactose intolerance, on the other hand, is a condition that you can easily treat.
 It may best be described as a nuisance.
 It’s very important to know the difference between the two so that you can receive the proper treatment.

-Lactose intolerance, also known as "lactase deficiency," is caused when a person doesn't produce enough of a certain enzyme in the small intestine to digest lactose, a sugar found in dairy products.
+Lactose intolerance, also known as lactase deficiency, is due to a person’s inability to produce enough (or any) of the lactase enzyme in the small intestine.
+This enzyme digests lactose, a sugar found in dairy products.

-If someone does not have enough lactase, however, only a portion of the lactose will be digested.
+Lactase breaks down the lactose into a pair of simpler sugars: glucose and galactose.
+Both sugars absorb quickly through the small intestine and release into the bloodstream.
+If someone doesn’t have enough lactase, however, the small intestine can only digest a portion of the lactose.
 The undigested lactose continues down through the small intestine and into the colon where bacteria work on the sugars in a process known as fermentation.
-Most people with lactose intolerance can digest at least some lactose, but the amount will differ depending on the amount of lactase in their bodies.
+Most people with lactose intolerance can digest at least some lactose, but how much depends on the amount of lactase in their bodies.

-Contrary to popular belief, lactose intolerance is not an allergy.
+Contrary to popular belief, lactose intolerance isn’t a type of food allergy.